 Lord Getaway is the runner to carry our stake and followers can get their hands on an exciting 10/1.
 This progressive seven-year-old gelding has won two of 10 previous starts, finishing as runner-up on another occasion.
 Each of his two victories has come in three starts, but he did fall last time when coming down in the novices limited handicap at Carlisle last month.
 We’ll forgive him that as, if it didn’t happen, he’d be a shorter price on the back of those two wins.
 Each-way players will get 1/4 the odds a place 1-2-3-4.

 Another Class 2 and 2m 3f lies between the starting pack and a champion in this one.
 Up to 35 runners are expected to make a bid for the prize money but those numbers should be clipped between now and the off.
 Clyne scored for Adam Wedge and Evan Williams.

 A Bold Run

-This is another competitive encounter, certainly on paper, and there’s no more than two points in the betting between the first four in the charts.
-The antepost list is led by Bold Plan and Dr Sanderson who can be backed at 6/1 with Unibet, Acey Milan next in line at 7/1 and With Descretion judged to be an 8/1 poke.
+This is another competitive encounter, certainly on paper, and there are no more than two points in the betting between the first four in the charts.
+The ante-post list is led by Bold Plan and Dr Sanderson who can be backed at 6/1 with Unibet, Acey Milan next in line at 7/1 and With Discretion judged to be an 8/1 poke.
 Again, we can see where the money men are coming from, but we will continue to be bold in our predictions

 Magoo carries a 9/1 price at Unibet and that looks a worthwhile investment.
 The seven-year-old grey gelding runs out of the expert Paul Nicholls stable and that class should show towards the business end of this race.
 He has won once and finished second once in four starts and was last seen ending runner-up at Sandown behind Forza Milan in a 2m 3f handicap hurdle.